 ** “Demesne land” (from the old French de-main) is held by a lord himself, rather than by his tenants and includes all land, not just the manor.
 It can be used for his personal benefit and is separate from the superior lord’s lands.

-The sub-infeuded manor was a common way to grant land in exchange for fidelity and military service if called upon by the superior lord.
-The Normans needed every man they could get.
-There were at best only about 10,000 in England after the Conquest.
+The sub-feuded manor was a common way to grant land in exchange for fidelity and military service if called upon by the superior lord.
+The Normans needed every man they could marshal about 10,000 Normas in England after the Conquest.
 As such the Normans were a small minority of the population in the early years after 1066 and were ruthless as a result.

-Ralph the Red was a Norman Lord of the manor and rector of Mitton church after 1103.
-He was a direct beneficiary of a grant from Robert de Lacy.
+Ralph the Red the first Norman Lord of the manor by charter and rector of now called Mitton church after 1103.
+He was a direct beneficiary of manor grants from Robert de Lacy.
 However, Ralph is never named on any genealogy as a son of Robert.
-We can’t document any more than this so far, except that his mother was an unknown mistress of Robert de Lacy according to one source.
+We can’t document any more than this so far, except that his mother was probably an unknown mistress of Robert de Lacy (according to one source).
 The grants were confirmed in 1135 by Ilbert (2) who was the eldest son of Robert and who calls Ralph ‘his brother’.

-Ralph the Reds senic view from the back of the Great Mitton Hall manor site looking out and beyond to Pendle Hill.
+Ralph the Reds scenic view from the back of the Great Mitton Hall manor site looking out and beyond to Pendle Hill.

 “Mitton and Aighton,” says Whitaker,” having been granted together, when a parish church was founded at the former place, the later, belonging to the same lord (Ralph the Red), was included in the parish”. – Centenary record,1894 – John Gerard.